parabamoghv/DashedMonoids/README.md

 The second part of this project delves into categorical algebra.
 Specifically, it involves:

-    Defining semi-strict categorical groups and strict categorical groups in Lean4.
-    Proving their categorical equivalence.
+Defining semi-strict categorical groups and strict categorical groups in Lean4 and proving their categorical equivalence.

 This work extends foundational concepts in category theory and provides a formal framework that connects theoretical results to computational verification.
 Why This Matters

 Formalizing mathematics ensures that proofs and constructions are rigorous, eliminating human errors in reasoning.
 This is particularly important in highly abstract fields like category theory, where intuition alone is often insufficient.
 By contributing to the formalization of advanced mathematical concepts, this project bridges the gap between abstract theory and computational implementation.
+You can find the related code in stCatGrp directory.